akka/akka/akka-docs/src/main/paradox/general/message-delivery-reliability.md

  * a way for the receiver to detect and discard duplicates

 The third becomes necessary by virtue of the acknowledgements not being guaranteed to arrive either.

-An ACK-RETRY protocol with business-level acknowledgements is supported by @ref:[At-Least-Once Delivery](../persistence.md#at-least-once-delivery) of the Akka Persistence module.
-Duplicates can be detected by tracking the identifiers of messages sent via @ref:[At-Least-Once Delivery](../persistence.md#at-least-once-delivery).
+An ACK-RETRY protocol with business-level acknowledgements and de-duplication using identifiers is supported by the @ref:[At-Least-Once Delivery](../persistence.md#at-least-once-delivery) of the Classic Akka Persistence module.
+Corresponding functionality for typed has not yet been implemented (see [issue #20984](https://github.com/akka/akka/issues/20984)).

 Another way of implementing the third part would be to make processing the messages idempotent on the level of the business logic.